There is salt on the shadow,

 This is bycatch from my Snark hunt, not one of my Snark comparisons.
 It is about “seeing” things in paintings and illustrations.
 When I started my Snark hunt, I often wondered why people are afraid to tell what they see.
 Afraid of embarrasment?

-John Everett Millais’ painting Lorenzo and Isabella (created: 1848–1849; present location: National Museums Liverpool, Walker Art Gallery; inspired by John Keats’ poem Isabella) could help us to explain the shyness of beholders if it comes to seeing ambiguous objects in images.
+John Everett Millais’ painting Lorenzo and Isabella (created: 1848–1849; present location: National Museums Liverpool, Walker Art Gallery; inspired by John Keats’ poem Isabella) could help us to explain the shyness of the beholders if it comes to seeing ambiguous objects in images.

 In November 2012 the Liverpool museums page said (but doesn’t say it anymore):